Jagaddhatri Puja: History of worship

-The Jagatdhatri puja of Bose family, Palpara, deserves a special mention in this regard.
-The puja of this family initially used to be held in their ancestral home in Murshidabad.
+The Jagatdhatri puja of Bose family and Chatterjee family, Palpara and Bhavanipur, deserves a special mention in this regard.
+The puja of Bose family initially used to be held in their ancestral home in Murshidabad.
 Folklore has it that this puja was started in 1788.
 The puja was later shifted to its present location in Chandannagar, where many of the family members now live.
 The exact history of the deity is unknown, but family records date it back to 1640.
+In Chatterjee family this puja originates from 1700 in Srirampur which later was shifted to Chatterjee's official ancestral home in 1936 by Hari Mohan Chatterjee.
+For over 40 years it remained the centre of attraction during the festivities.
+After the demise of Hari Mohan Chatterjee the puja was continued by 3 generations by Shashanka Chatterjee, Nilanka Chatterjee (Son of Late Shashanka Chatterjee) and at present by Tirthanka Chatterjee and Ankita Chatterjee (children of Nilanka and Jayeeta Chatterjee).
+In 2023 the puja got shifted again for the 2nd time in 200 years to Bangalore, marking a historic shift to South of India.
+The Puja is continued by Chatterjees with all grandeur and tradition dating back centuries.

-Researcher Mohit Roy has noted that Jagadhatri vigraha from Barisal(BD) is from the 8th Century.
-Currently, the vigraha is in the Ashutosh Museum(Kolkata).
+Researcher Mohit Roy has noted that Jagadhatri vigraha from Barisal is from the 8th Century.
+Currently, the vigraha is in the Ashutosh Museum (Kolkata).
 One must note that such Simha-Vahini vigrahas have been discovered plenty, particularly from western Bengal.

-The first textual mention of Jagadhatri puja comes from Kalviveka of Smarta Shulapani, dated approximately from 1375 to 1460.Later Smartas Brihaspati Raymukut and Srinatha Acharya Churamani have mentioned the goddess in their work.
+The first textual mention of Jagadhatri puja comes from Kalviveka of Smarta Shulapani, dated approximately from 1375 to 1460.
+Later Smartas "Brihaspati Raymukut" and "Srinatha Acharya Churamani" have mentioned the goddess in their work.

 The time in which she is worshipped, Shukla Paksha of the pious month of Kartika, especially the Tithi of Navami, is very auspicious.
 In ancient times, it was known as Chandika Puja.
 According to Smritisagara and Mahamohopadhhaya Panchanan Tarkaratna, it is the day to worship Uma.

 The oldest temple of the goddess is in Somra (Hooghly), also known as Mahavidya temple.
 It was established in 1621 CE.
 The worship of the goddess takes place in the Dekhuria village as well in Birbhum.
-Still older is the Jagadhatri puja of Baligram village(Jiaganj, Murshidabad), dated back to five hundred years ago.
+Still older is the Jagadhatri puja of Baligram village (Jiaganj, Murshidabad), dated back to five hundred years ago.
 Bandyopadhyay family of Mirhat of Kalna are observing Jagadhatri puja for more than four hundred years.
 Jagadhatri puja is the main Puja of Dhatrigram, Baidyapur & Mirhat of Kalna.
-The 350-year-old Chandrapati family's kuladevi is Jagrata, to say the least.
+The 350-year-old Chandrapati family's kuladevi is Jagrata.